AndreeaDan27/Geekster/christmas_geekster_2022/README.md

 ### People

 The **people.xlsx** dataset contains the addresses (in longitude and latitude) of people with a certain name and date of birth.
+Contains 5000 rows.

 You can see a preview of data in the following image: